allan-tulane/sp25-assignment-01-trick491/assignment-01.md

   - 3a.
 (7 pts) First, implement an iterative, sequential version of `longest_run` in `main.py`.

   - 3b.
 (4 pts) What is the Work and Span of this implementation?
+Work:
+O(n) since we go through the array once.

+Span:
+The span is also O(n), because there isnt parallel computation

 .
 .